turnly/turnly/README.md

 > You can check the complete list on the [features document](/docs/features.md).

-#### Status 🚧
+#### Project Status 🚧

-- [X] Starting: We are constantly developing to bring value to Turnly.
-- [ ] Demo: We are testing Turnly Widgets with a closed set of customers.
+- [x] Demo: We are developing and testing Turnly Widgets.
-- [ ] Demo: We are testing Turnly Help Desk with a closed set of customers.
+- [ ] Demo: We are developing and testing Turnly Help Desk with a closed set of customers.
-- [ ] Demo: We are testing Turnly Back Office with a closed set of customers.
+- [ ] Demo: We are developing and testing Turnly Back Office with a closed set of customers.
 - [ ] Alpha: We are testing Turnly with a closed set of customers.
 - [ ] Public Alpha: Anyone can sign up over at [turnly.app](https://turnly.app).
 - [ ] Public Beta: Stable enough for most non-enterprise use-cases.